 The small integrated model farm is in continuous production as a number of systems are being developed to optimize production.
 The major systems are fish production, solids and waste nutrient utilization in compost and irrigation water, and crop rotations.
+Within these major systems, technologies are being developed to maximize output and minimize input.
+Application of fish waste for crop fertilization will be achieved by using a waste filter system originally designed to hold cattle waste for dairy farms.
+This system, known as the Geotube®, will separate solid from liquid waste in an efficient manner so that both solid and liquid fish waste may be easily incorporated into the cropping system.
 The farm is being operated commercially to determine if integration of water harvesting, fish production and crop production is economically feasible on a 5-acre scale in the Virgin Islands.
-A technical committee of nine agricultural professionals meets monthly to assess progress and offer advice.
-The team represents AES, CES and the local Department of Agriculture.
-Of the nine team members, four have Ph.D. degrees, four have M.S. degrees and one has a B.S. degree.
-The team members present the disciplines of horticulture, biotechnology, aquaculture, animal science and business.
-One of these committee members is the farm manager and supervises three field workers attached to the project.
+The program operations are run by the farm manager, who holds a B.S. in Horticulture and a M.S. in Agroforestry Systems.
+The manager supervises the daily operations of the farm staff of three employees while collecting all data and researching methods of sustainable farming practices and integrating them into the system.
+The farm manager utilizes past research and personal input from UVI's research staff as well as input from the USDA and Virgin Islands Department of Agriculture.
+The manager also draws on experience operating an integrated farming system in the tropics as well as research on integrated farm systems operating all across the world.
 A farmer's advisory committee is being developed.
 It will meet twice annually.
-Produce is being sold at retail prices at the UVI Farm Store to simulate a roadside farmer's market.
-An enterprise budget for the farm will show where it is feasible to reduce costs or increase revenues.
+An enterprise budget for the farm will show whether it is feasible to reduce costs or increase revenues.
 The budget will continuously evolve as new crop combinations are tried.
 Field days, tours, fact sheets, bulletins and an Internet site will expose farmers, students and the public to the results of this project.
 Farmers may not be able to duplicate the entire model farm but could adopt portions of the project.
 The budgets could be used to aid farmers in getting agricultural loans for similar operations in the private sector.
 If good profitability can be clearly demonstrated, youth may be encouraged to enter farming.
 Widespread application of this integrated farming system could increase availability of local fresh fish, vegetables and fruit.
 Increased activity in the farming sector could help diversify and stabilize the Virgin Islands economy.